 - Physical therapy

-A truck accident lawyer in Macon at our firm can help you collect all bills and receipts for the treatment you receive.
+A Macon truck accident lawyer at our firm can help you collect all bills and receipts for the treatment you receive.
 This will allow us to determine an accurate value of all of the medical expenses you have incurred.

 In the days and weeks after a crash, you may miss work for medical appointments and other care, or your injuries may be so severe that you are unable to work for days or weeks at a time.